Tour Guide

 April through June and September through October offer the most comfortable weather for approaching the cathedral on foot along the Seine and the shortest queues for timed entry tickets.
 The restored rose windows catch afternoon sunlight most dramatically during the longer spring and summer days.
 Since its December 2024 reopening, peak summer months from July through August draw the heaviest visitor volumes, so advance booking becomes essential during that window.

-What are the sightseeing hours at Notre-Dame Cathedral?
+What are the must-see features inside Notre-Dame Cathedral?

 Rose windows - Three massive stained glass masterpieces (survived the fire!).
 Crown of Thorns - Sacred relic displayed first Friday of month.
 Bell towers - 400+ steps to top (Emmanuel bell and chimera gallery).